-56 "Comment Reference Document 8 Ms. Amy Heuslein Regional Environmental Protection Officer BIA Western Regional Office 2600 North Central Avenue 4th Floor Mailroom Phoenix, AZ 85004
+56 "Comment Reference Document 8 Ms. Amy Heuslein, Regional Environmental Protection Officer, BIA Western Regional Office, 2600 North Central Avenue, 4th Floor Mailroom, Phoenix, AZ 85004

 RE: Notice of Intent To Prepare an Environmental Impact Statement for the Moapa Solar Energy Center on the Moapa River Indian Reservation, Clark County NV

 Dear Ms. Heuslein:

-The National Park Service (NPS) appreciates the opportunity to provide comments regarding the above stated Notice of Intent.
-The NPS supports renewable energy projects so long as such projects can be constructed and operated in an environmentally responsible manner that serves the public interest, protects natural resources and protects our treasured landscapes.
-It is the role of the NPS to contribute to the process and the analysis of renewable energy projects to help ensure that such projects are ""Smart from the Start.""
-As a cooperating agency, our goal is to provide both positive and practical feedback in order to mitigate potential impacts to the resources of National Park units in the vicinity.
-After review of the proposed project and project location, the NPS would like to submit the following comments: The National Park Service National Trails Intermountain Region office has reviewed the proposed location of the Moapa Solar Energy Center (MSEC) on the Moapa River Indian Reservation, in Clark County, Nevada.
-The location is about five miles west of the Congressionally designated alignment of the Old Spanish National Historic Trail (NHT), which we co-administer with the Bureau of Land Management.
-8-CUL 1 Because of the distance, no direct impacts on the trail are foreseeable.
+The National Park Service (NPS) appreciates the opportunity to provide comments regarding the above-stated Notice of Intent.
+The National Park Service supports renewable energy projects so long as such projects can be constructed and operated in an environmentally responsible manner that serves the public interest, protects natural resources, and protects the National Park Service's treasured landscapes.
+It is the role of the National Park Service (NPS) to contribute to the process and the analysis of renewable energy projects to help ensure that such projects are "Smart from the Start."
+As a cooperating agency, the goal of the National Park Service is to provide both positive and practical feedback in order to mitigate potential impacts to the resources of National Park units in the vicinity.
+After review of the proposed project and project location, the National Park Service would like to submit the following comments: The National Park Service National Trails Intermountain Region office has reviewed the proposed location of the Moapa Solar Energy Center (MSEC) on the Moapa River Indian Reservation, in Clark County, Nevada.
+The location is about five miles west of the Congressionally designated alignment of the Old Spanish National Historic Trail (NHT), which the National Park Service co-administers with the Bureau of Land Management.
+Because of the distance, no direct impacts on the trail are foreseeable.
 The Proposed Action consists of constructing and operating a solar generation energy center, consisting of a photovoltaic installation up to 100 megawatts, and a concentrating solar power installation up to 100 MW in size.
 Transmission lines and associated facilities will also be required.
-We do not believe that a photovoltaic installation would have the potential to impact the setting of the Old Spanish NHT in this location.
-We reviewed the K Road Moapa photovoltaic project earlier this year, located nearby, and did not find any impacts to the Old Spanish NHT or its setting.
+The National Park Service does not believe that a photovoltaic installation would have the potential to impact the setting of the Old Spanish NHT in this location.
+The National Park Service reviewed the K Road Moapa photovoltaic project earlier this year, located nearby, and did not find any impacts to the Old Spanish NHT or the setting of the Old Spanish National Historic Trail.
 However, depending on the nature of the concentrating solar power installation, visual impacts could occur on the trail.
-Specifically, power tower technology, described on 8-VIS 1 the project webpage as one option, could involve the installation of 250-foot tall towers that may be visually intrusive on the trail.
+Specifically, power tower technology, described on the project webpage as one option, could involve the installation of 250-foot tall towers that may be visually intrusive on the trail.
 The other concentrating solar power technology involves concentrating mirrors that focus sunlight on horizontal pipes.
 This technology would only be 80 feet tall, much closer to the ground, and would likely pose very little visual impact to the setting of the Old Spanish NHT.
-The transmission lines and associated facilities will not impact the trail or its setting, based on our experience with the K Road Moapa photovoltaic project.
+The transmission lines and associated facilities will not impact the trail or the setting of the Old Spanish National Historic Trail, based on the experience of the National Park Service with the K Road Moapa photovoltaic project.
 If you have any questions or need additional information, please contact Amee Howard, Renewable Energy Specialist - NPS Pacific West Region at (702)293-8645 or amee_howard@nps.gov."

-57 Amee R. Howard
+Amee R. Howard

 Renewable Energy Specialist

 Pacific West Region

 Lake Mead National Recreation Area

 Office: (702)293-8645

 Cell: (702)308-3178